Creating Legal Experiences

 (1) Draft your resume and have it reviewed by Career Services.

 (2) Prepare a “skills database” that contains a detailed list of the skills you use, or duties you have, for each of the jobs on your resume.
-By no means will this be distributed to anyone; rather, it will provide a valuable tool for identifying the skills you can re-configure into a legal resume, with the help of Career Services.
+This can serve as valuable tool for identifying the skills you can re-configure into a legal resume, with the help of Career Services.
+If you use LinkedIn, utilizing the “Skills” feature in the Experience section of your profile can be a perfect way to do this - or you can create a separate document that you use to help you draft resume.
+Our career counselors can also review and suggest changes to your LinkedIn profile to use as another tool in developing your legal career.

 Identify and Use Your “Network”

-Finding Out Who You Know.
 Often, evening students do not have time to participate in student activities, especially those that are offered on campus during the day.
 Therefore, it is very important that you identify, then develop, a group of people with whom you can network.
 The vast majority of students and alumni obtain their jobs through people they know.
-The first step is to identify those people you already know, who may include people from the following sources:
+The first step is to identify those people you already know who may have legal experience or contacts within the legal community, and can include people from the following sources:

 *Undergraduate school alumni office